cuhksam/emnlp2019.github.io/_pages/participants.md

   * Take Bus Route No. S1 at Tung Chung Station to AsiaWorld Expo, which is about 20 mins ride.
 A single trip fare is HK$ 3.5.
 This is a circular line running from Tung Chung Station to Airport and back to Tung Chung Station with stops at Hong Kong International Airport and AsiaWorld Expo.
   * Bus Route No. X1 is the express bus running from Tung Chung Station to/from AsiaWorld Expo.
 However, it will be operated in specified period only.
 We will update the operation date once available.

+## Accomodation

+EMNLP-IJCNLP 2019 provides a [list of recommended hotels](./participants/hotels/) remote from the protesting areas.
+We advise participants to book one of these hotels.
+Some big hotels are close to the venue.
+For hotels closer to downtown, coaches will be provided.

+Information on how to book the hotels is provided in the beginning of the [list](./participants/hotels/).

 ## About Hong Kong

 Discover a diverse modern metropolis steeped in unique blends of Eastern and Western traditions – only Hong Kong!